 |Landlord Responsibilities||Hot/Cold Water, HVAC, Trash Can, Electrical, Stairs/Railings, Fire Exits, Floors, Smoke/Monoxide Detectors|

 The implied warranty of habitability in Arizona does not apply to all types of dwellings.
-See the table below for which are & aren’t included.
+See the table below for which are and aren’t included.

 |Dwelling Type||Landlord/Tenant Laws Apply?|

 |Mobile home parks||No|